shang3301/video-portfolio/README.md

 **Overview**
 I built a desktop expense manager using Python, SQL, and Tkinter that allows users to create accounts, manage tables, record transactions, and generate graphical analyses of spending patterns.

-**Motivation**
-I was interested in how abstract concepts such as data organization and querying translate into tools that help users make sense of their own behavior.

 **Key Ideas Explored**
 - Relational database design
 - User-driven data creation and querying